ArvindLomrore/aravali-land-degradation/README.md

 ## Interactive Dashboard

 Open `dashboard/aravali_dashboard.html` in any browser.
+Or use this link 'https://huggingface.co/spaces/ArvindZ11/aravali-dashboard'.
 No installation required — all data is embedded.

 **Three tabs:**